UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_01.md

 type: slides
 ---

-# Visual encoding channels
+# Effective Use of Visual Channels

 Notes: So far we have seen how to use points and lines to represent data visually.
 In this lecture, we will see how we can also use areas and bars for this purpose.
-But before we dive in to the code, let’s talk about which visual channels are the most effective at graphically representing data.
+Before we dive in to the code, let’s discuss how different visual channels, such as position, area, etc, can impact how easy it is for us to accurately interpret the plotted data.

+As in many cases, an efficient way to learn this topic is through personal experience.
+Please follow along in the exercises on the next two slides to see which visual channels you find the most effective.

 ---